tevaughan/region-fill-dirichlet/README.md

 ### Bilinear Interpolation

-After the problem is solved, the interior of each interpolable superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.
+After the problem is solved, the interior of each superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.
 (The edge along the side of each superpixel does not need to be interpolated because the values were solved for, but those values are the same as would be obtained by interpolation because the one-dimensional Laplacian was used along the